 I thought I should let you know that this guide is going to be considerably long and there are chances that you may have to come here again to check how a particular feature works.
-Hence, we thought of creating a PDF version which you can use offline as well.
+So, we thought of creating a PDF version which you could use offline as well.
 Further, we have given due consideration to make it print friendly.
 You can download it by filling the form below:

 Search Techniques – How to do a Free Patent Search on Google Patents?

-In this search bar, the user can enter either a number of a patent publication of interest or s/he can enter the technology or the topic of interest in which s/he wishes to see what has been patented so far.
+In this search bar, the user can enter either a number of a patent publication of interest or can enter the technology or the topic of interest in which s/he wishes to see what has been patented so far.

 Google Patent Simple Search